jsmarier-courses/midterm-project-sandyzoori/mpad2003_midterm_sandyzoori.md

 ## 1. Introduction

-In this assignment, I will be analyzing a dataset from the City of Ottawa, focusing specifically on service requests related to garbage and recycling issues during the month of August 2024.
+In this assignment, I will be analyzing a dataset from the **City of Ottawa**, focusing specifically on service requests related to **garbage and recycling** issues during the month of **August 2024**.
 The dataset includes information on various service request types, such as missed garbage pick-up, overfull recycling bins, and street cleanliness concerns.
 Additionally, it records the geographical location of each request, as well as the dates and times these requests were submitted.
 The data was collected through the City of Ottawa’s public service reporting system, which allows residents to file complaints and requests regarding waste management issues.
 This dataset was updated on October 3, 2024, and it forms part of a broader set of service requests made throughout the year.
 The purpose of this analysis is to clean and explore the data in order to uncover patterns, trends, and potential areas for improvement in the city’s waste management system.
 By analyzing the frequency and distribution of these requests, I hope to gain insights into the nature of waste management issues across Ottawa’s neighborhoods, especially during peak months like summer.
 The report will be divided into several sections: first, I will describe how I imported the data into Google Sheets and conducted an initial review; second, I will perform a detailed VIMO (Verifiability, Integrity, Methodology, Objectivity) analysis to evaluate the quality of the dataset; third, I will outline the steps taken to clean the data; and lastly, I will conduct an exploratory data analysis (EDA) to visualize trends and insights from the cleaned data.